ariez-xyz/clemont/README.md

 docker run -it --rm -v $(pwd):/workspace clemont
 ```

 ### pip

 ```bash
 pip install clemont
 ```

-The BDD and SNN dependencies require extra steps to install.
-As a result, the corresponding backends will not be available until the following steps have been completed (both can be done using `postinstall.sh`):

-#### BDD requirements
+#### NOTE: Manual installation of BDD dependency

 The BDD backend requires the `dd.cudd` package, which cannot be automatically installed via pip due to its dependency on CUDD.
-If you plan to use the BDD backend, you must install `dd` with CUDD bindings manually using the official installation script.
+As a result, it will not be available until the following steps have been completed.
+If you plan to use the BDD backend, you must install `dd.cudd` by running the [official installation script](https://github.com/tulip-control/dd/blob/main/examples/install_dd_cudd.sh):

 ```bash
 curl -O https://raw.githubusercontent.com/tulip-control/dd/refs/heads/main/examples/install_dd_cudd.sh